IgniteUI/igniteui-docfx/en/components/general/ignite-ui-licensing.md

 > More information on how to start using the Ignite UI for Angular npm package can be found in [this topic](getting_started.md#installing-ignite-ui-for-angular) and more information on Ignite UI Dock Manager Web Component can be found [here](../dock-manager.md).

 ### Upgrading packages using our Angular Schematics or Ignite UI CLI
 If Ignite UI for Angular has been added to the project using [`ng add`](./getting_started.md) or the project has been created through our [schematics collection or Ignite UI CLI](./cli-overview.md), you can use our `upgrade-packages` to automatically upgrade your app to using our licensed packages.
+You project package dependencies will include either `@igniteui/angular-schematics` or `igniteui-cli` and both support the upgrade command.

 >[!NOTE]
 > As the process changes packages, we recommend that you update your project first before switching to avoid picking up a higher version of Ignite UI Angular and missing on potential update migrations.
 Follow our [Update Guide](./update_guide.md).

-Run the following schematic in your project:
+Depending on your project setup, either run the following schematic in your project:
 ```bash
 ng g @igniteui/angular-schematics:upgrade-packages
 ```